 The wood turtle is listed as a species at risk both federally (threatened) and provincially (endangered).
 The wood turtle's range is restricted to wooded streams and rivers in northeastern North America.
 In Canada, it only occurs in Ontario, Quebec, Nova Scotia and New Brunswick.

-Habitat loss, as with many species, is another threat, and the wood turtle is also intolerant of water pollution.
+As with many species, habitat loss is another threat, and the wood turtle is also intolerant of water pollution.
 Current populations are small and increasingly isolated.

 Retreating wood turtle (Photo by Bill Hubick)